jessiebe/mosfet-rs/README.md

 [dependencies]
 otel-opamp-rs = { version = "0.0.4", features = ["http", "websocket", "extras"] }
 ```

+For more details refer to the [API documentation](https://docs.rs/otel-opamp-rs/latest/otel_opamp_rs/)
 ## Features

 This library supports the following capabilities